tio/tio/README.md

 less focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.

-tio was originally created to replace [screen](https://www.gnu.org/software/screen) for connecting to serial devices when used in combination with [tmux](https://tmux.github.io).
+tio was originally created as an alternative to [screen](https://www.gnu.org/software/screen) for connecting to serial devices when used in combination with [tmux](https://tmux.github.io).